dileepajayakody/FOAFSite/README.md

 For this purpose I used the generic-rdf indexing tool in Stanbol project.
 Some of the tasks such as FOAF filtering required additional configuration files to be copied to the tool from other sources.
 Below guide will explain how to develop a FOAF datasite as a custom vocabulary integration in Stanbol.

 ###Building the indexing tool
 The generic-rdf indexing tool can be found in the Stanbol trunk at [4].
 Build it from source using <code>mvn clean install</code>.
-This will create the org.apache.stanbol.entityhub.indexing.genericrdf-0.12.0-SNAPSHOT.jar file in the target.
+This will create the <code>org.apache.stanbol.entityhub.indexing.genericrdf-0.12.0-SNAPSHOT.jar</code> file in the target.
 Then intialize the tool with the below command : <br/>

-<code>java -jar org.apache.stanbol.entityhub.indexing.genericrdf-0.12.0-SNAPSHOT.jar init</code>
+<code>java -jar org.apache.stanbol.entityhub.indexing.genericrdf-0.12.0-SNAPSHOT.jar init</code> <br/>
 Above initialization command will create the indexing tool directories for various purposes in the indexing process.
-The main directories are as below
+The main directories are as below:
 <pre>
 /indexing
 	/config {the main configuration directory}